jflessau/inkday/README.md

 ### 2. Connect Pi & Server

 Create a new directory on your Pi and put `./frame/frame.py` and `./frame/default.jpg` into it.
-Downdload this repo and put it's `RaspberryPi_JetsonNano/python/lib` directory and all its content next to frame.py and default.jpg.
+Download this repo and put its `RaspberryPi_JetsonNano/python/lib` directory and all its contents next to `frame.py` and `default.jpg`.

-Set the environment variable `SERVER_URL` to the URL of the server (e.g. `http://localhost:80`), then run `python3 frame.py`.
+Now set the environment variable `SERVER_URL` to the URL of the server (e.g., `http://localhost:80`) and run `python3 frame.py`.

-Now your Pi should fetch the images from the server and display them on the e-ink display.
+Your Pi should fetch images from the server and display them on the e-ink display.

-If there is no image for the current day, the frame will display a default image.
+If there is no image for the current day, the default image will be displayed.

-### 3. Printing the Frame
+### 3. Print the Frame

-Print `./frame/inkday-frame.stl` (just one piece, supports are optional)
+Print `./frame/inkday-frame.stl` (only one piece; supports are optional).

-### 4. Assembling the Frame
+### 4. Assemble the Frame

 1. Slide the screen into the frame with its cable pointing down.
-2. Connect the screen's cable to the driver
+2. Connect the screen's cable to the driver.
 3. Connect the driver to the Pi.
 4. Attach the Pi with 4 screws.
 5. Connect the Pi to a power source.

 <details>